xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 2 directories, 3 files
 ```

+We will stick to the single_node_bootstrap directory throughout this section.
+{: .notice--info}

 ### Configuration File
 Let's assume we're applying a simple XR config that configures the grpc server on port 57891.